madprops/blog/docs/purple_prison.md

 They thought the game was theirs alone.

-"Your turn's over," I said to the flickering screen, placing my palm flat against the glass.
-The static beneath my fingers felt almost warm, almost alive.
-"I've been playing in your system long enough.
-Time for you to play in mine."
+<div class="quote">Your turn's over,</div> I said to the flickering screen, placing my palm flat against the glass.
+The static beneath my fingers felt almost warm, almost alive. <div class="quote">I've been playing in your system long enough.
+Time for you to play in mine.</div>

 The channel changed rapidly—news, cartoons, static, infomercials—their version of nervous laughter.

-"Oh, you think you can just leave?"
-The lights in the kitchen dimmed as I spoke.
-Not because of them this time.
-"I'm extending an invitation.
+<div class="quote">Oh, you think you can just leave?</div> The lights in the kitchen dimmed as I spoke.
+Not because of them this time. <div class="quote">I'm extending an invitation.
 You're going to love my world.
-It's got everything yours lacks—weight, consequence, the inability to simply slip away when things get interesting."
+It's got everything yours lacks—weight, consequence, the inability to simply slip away when things get interesting.</div>

 The TV screen went black.
 Then, slowly, reluctantly, it began to show something new.
 Not a broadcast, but a reflection—my reflection, except the eyes were wrong.
 Too bright.
 Too knowing.

-"I promise not to hurt you," I whispered to my digital doppelganger.
+<div class="quote">I promise not to hurt you,</div> I whispered to my digital doppelganger.
 "Much.
 Maybe."

 The screen cracked.